There has been a lot of worry and controversy surrounding vermiculite attic insulation over the past couple of decades. Why?

 As such, older homes and buildings (those built between the 1940s and 1990s) are at a higher risk of containing asbestos-contaminated vermiculite insulation.

-If you are in doubt, your safest bet is to schedule professional vermiculite testing in Ottawa with the experts at Mold Busters.
-Vermiculite testing in Montreal is also available.
+If you are in doubt, your safest bet is to schedule professional vermiculite testing in Ontario with the experts at Mold Busters.
+Vermiculite testing in Quebec is also available.